sv0/django-markdown-app/README.rst

 .. _description:

 **Django markdown** is django application that allows use markdown_ wysiwyg in flatpages, admin forms and other forms.
-Documentaton available at pypi_ or github_.
+Documentaton available at readthedocs_ or github_.

 It's a fork of https://github.com/klen/django_markdown